Koongrizzly/FrameVision/README.md

 ---

 ### ⏱️ RIFE Interpolation
-- One-click **frame interpolation** (2× default), queue-native.
+- One-click **frame interpolation**
+- show last results preview pane
+- multiple versions and models (from v4 to UHD)
 - Slow-motion **0.15×–1.0×**, or smooth FPS boosts up to **4.0×**.
-- Superfast mode with Vulkan NCNN backend.
-- **Zero setup** — bundled models auto-extract on first run.
+- Supports both CPU and GPU, GPU is superfast
+- With live progress bar and ETA

 ---